-[UPDATE] Based on Cal Fire's Fire Hazard Severity Zone maps, San Mateo County has areas of land that are located in moderate, high, and very high fire severity hazard zones, with significant land area in the very high severity zone.
+Based on Cal Fire's Fire Hazard Severity Zone maps, San Mateo County has areas of land that are located in moderate, high, and very high fire severity hazard zones, with significant land area in the very high severity zone.
 The San Mateo - Santa Cruz Unit Strategic Fire Plan completed in 2017 states that "Due to the local topography, fuels (forest, chaparral, grasslands) and certain weather conditions, San Mateo and Santa Cruz counties are prone to periodic large wildfire events."
+In August 2020, the CZU Lightning Complex Fires consumed acres of property and destroyed structures in San Mateo and Santa Cruz counties.
+The County is currently working with FEMA and the State to obtain reimbursement for a portion of the County's expenses incurred in response.
+In February 2021, the County accepted the San Mateo County Parks Department's Wildfire Fuel Management Program to mitigate wildfire threats to life and property in County parks and has allocated funds to wildfire mitigation efforts.
 Wildfire fire severity is expected to increase with climate change.
 The County received SB1 grant funds from Caltrans to further understand how wildfire risk may change with climate change, and to understand how changes in wildfire risk due to climate change could affect transportation routes and communities.

-While a wildfire event is possible and could have significant impacts on County property and in unincorporated areas, the County is unable to determine what effect wildfire may have on the investment value of the 2021A Bonds.
+While a wildfire event is possible and could have significant impacts on County property and in unincorporated areas, the County is unable to determine what effect wildfire may have on the investment value of the 2021B Bonds.